Alternativas - GoZen - WebCatalog

 salesmanago.com

-El único CDXP sin código, impulsado por IA, con canales de ejecución de marketing hiperpersonalizados integrados y construidos de forma nativa.
+O único CDXP sem código, orientado por IA, com canais de execução de marketing hiperpersonalizados integrados e construídos nativamente.

 User.com